 Your landing pages are more like the hotel rooms themselves.
 No matter how inviting a lobby might be, guests will immediately check out of a hotel if the rooms don’t appeal or, at the very least, meet expectations.
 Similarly, landing pages need to provide a continuity by leveraging message match to engage the consumer and draw them further into the sales funnel.
 Landing pages are specifically designed to convert views into sales.

-Here’s an example of Loomly using message match with their AdWords campaign:
+Here’s an example of Loomly using message match with their Google Ads campaign:

 Upon clicking on the ad, you’re taken to this landing page which reiterates that the tool is simple and includes a 15-day free trial: